Hepatitis B Vaccine

-- Anyone who has more than one sex partner, or who has a sex partner who is infected with hepatitis B
+- You have more than one sex partner, or your sex partner is infected with hepatitis B.

-- Anyone who has a chronic liver or kidney disease
+- You have a chronic liver or kidney disease.

-- Anyone who may be exposed to blood or body fluids at work
+- You were exposed to blood or body fluids at work.

-- Anyone who lives in the same house as a person who has hepatitis B
+- You live in the same house as a person who has hepatitis B.

-- Anyone who is traveling to a country where hepatitis B is common
+- You are traveling to a country where hepatitis B is common.

 Who should not get the hepatitis B vaccine or should wait to get it?

-If you are sick, wait until your symptoms go away before you get the vaccine.
-You should not get the vaccine if you have a severe allergy to yeast or to any part of the hepatitis B vaccine.
-You should not get a second dose of the vaccine if you had a severe allergic reaction to the first dose.
+Wait to get the vaccine if you are sick or have a fever.
+Do not get the vaccine if you have a severe allergy to yeast or to any part of the hepatitis B vaccine.
+Do not get a second dose of the vaccine if you had a severe allergic reaction to the first dose.

 What are the risks of the hepatitis B vaccine?

 The area where you got the shot may be sore.
+This usually gets better in 1 to 2 days.
 You may have a low fever.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.
-If you are pregnant or breastfeeding, ask if it is safe for you to get the hepatitis B vaccine.

 - You have signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.